pyscript/pyscript/CONTRIBUTING.md

 4. Write tests for your changes to maintain code quality and avoid regressions.
 5. Commit your changes with clear and concise commit messages.
 6. Push your branch to your forked repository.
-7. Open a pull request (PR) from your branch to the `main` branch of the PyScript repository.
+7. Open a pull request (PR) from your branch to the branch your started from in the PyScript repository.
 8. Provide a clear and descriptive title for your PR.
 9. Include a detailed description of the changes made, along with any relevant context or references.
 10. Wait for feedback and engage in discussions to address any reviewer comments or change requests.